Joint Replacement FAQs

-Is surgery a foremost option for every patient?
+Is surgery the best option for every patient?

-What is your criterion in choosing patients for total joint replacement?
+What is the criteria in choosing patients for total joint replacement?

 I use three criteria in selecting patients for total joint replacement surgery.
 The patient who meets all the three criteria are eligible for surgery.
 First, I inquire about joint pain with limited mobility due to which a patient can no longer perform even their daily tasks such as climbing stairs or stepping in and out of the tub.
 Then, I examine the painful knee or hip for range of motion and shape, as well as patient’s gait, or manner of walking.
 Finally, I review diagnostic imaging results to find out if the patient suffers from arthritic degeneration of the joint.
 The patient fulfilling all t three criteria will be considered for the procedure.

-What do you advise a patient scheduled for total joint replacement?
+What does Dr. Karkare tell a patient scheduled for total joint replacement?

 In general, surgical candidates can remain active until the date of their surgery.
 Inactivity and limited muscle mobility might exacerbate the existing condition.
 Hence, I recommend the patients scheduled for surgery to remain active.
 Swimming is a preferred choice to maintain the muscle bulk and joint flexibility.
 It relieves the body weight while exercising.
 Water exercises are advised even to those patients who are unable to swim as it isn’t necessary to swim in order to participate.
 Cautious use of pain medications before surgery can ease post-surgery pain control.